Derivative (finance): Counterparty risk

 Some derivatives (especially swaps) expose investors to counterparty risk, or risk arising from the other party in a financial transaction.
 Counterparty risk results from the differences in the current price versus the expected future settlement price.
 Different types of derivatives have different levels of counter party risk.
 For example, standardized stock options by law require the party at risk to have a certain amount deposited with the exchange, showing that they can pay for any losses; banks that help businesses swap variable for fixed rates on loans may do credit checks on both parties.
 However, in private agreements between two companies, for example, there may not be benchmarks for performing due diligence and risk analysis.

 Financial reform and government regulation

 Under US law and the laws of most other developed countries, derivatives have special legal exemptions that make them a particularly attractive legal form to extend credit.
 The strong creditor protections afforded to derivatives counterparties, in combination with their complexity and lack of transparency however, can cause capital markets to underprice credit risk.
 This can contribute to credit booms, and increase systemic risks.
 Indeed, the use of derivatives to conceal credit risk from third parties while protecting derivative counterparties contributed to the 2008 financial crisis in the United States.

+The limited oversight in the derivatives market leading up to the 2008 financial crisis was not accidental, it was codified law.
+The Commodity Futures Modernization Act of 2000 (CFMA) explicitly excluded over-the-counter derivatives and swap markets from regulation by the Commodity Futures Trading Commission (CFTC).
+Prior to this act, swap markets and OTC derivatives operated in a legal gray space, but the CFMA solidified their exemption from regulation into law.
+The CFMA effectively gave swap markets the ability to operate independently of mandatory reporting, clearing, or capital requirements.
+The obscurity of the markets allowed Wall Street banking giants to accumulate enormous derivative positions without providing visibility to regulators or clients.
+As Wall Street bolstered their exposure to the swap market, a structural vulnerability in the banking system grew in tandem.

+The newfound vulnerability that continued to compound in the banking system exploded in 2008, and the Financial Crisis Inquiry Commission (FCIC) was charged with identifying the root cause.
+They found that the OTC derivatives market contributed to the crisis in three main ways: the credit default swap (CDSs) market allowed investors to offset their risk into increasingly risky mortgage-backed securities, which in turn incentivized the speed at which securitization of financial products took place; CDS became an essential part of the creation of synthetic collateralized debt obligations (CDOs), which gave multiple investors exposure to the same underlying asset; and the sheer volume of the market made it systematically integral to the entire financial system.
+The synthetic CDO market at its height was estimated to be multiple times larger than the actual United States Mortgage market.